-95. At the request of numerous commenters,305 we also take this opportunity to reiterate that under our existing rules, the make-ready clock runs simultaneously and not sequentially for all existing attachers, and the utility must immediately notify at the same time all entities with existing attachments that are affected by the proposed make-ready work.306 We recognize that coordinating work among existing attachers may be difficult, particularly for poles with many attachments, and existing attachers that are not the first to move may in some circumstances receive limited or even no time for work during the make-ready stage.307 Despite these challenges, we expect utilities, new attachers, and existing attachers to work cooperatively to ensure that pole attachment deadlines are met.
-If others do not meet their deadlines, new attachers then may invoke the self-help remedy.308 c.
+that are affected by the proposed make-ready work.367 We recognize that coordinating work among existing attachers may be difficult, particularly for poles with many attachments, and existing attachers that are not the first to move may in some circumstances receive limited or even no time for work during the make-ready stage.368 Despite these challenges, we expect utilities, new attachers, and existing attachers to work cooperatively to ensure that pole attachment deadlines are met.
+If others do not meet their deadlines, new attachers then may invoke the self-help remedy.369 c.
 Contractor Selection for Self-Help

-96. We adopt different approaches to new attacher contractor selection for simple and nonsimple self-help make-ready.
-Given that simple self-help and OTMR are substantially similar, we adopt the same approach to contractor selection for simple self-help in the communications space as for OTMR, and we do so for the same reasons set forth above.309 Thus, consistent with the OTMR regime:
+104. We adopt different approaches to new attacher contractor selection for simple and nonsimple self-help make-ready.
+Given that simple self-help and OTMR are substantially similar, we adopt the same approach to contractor selection for simple self-help in the communications space as for OTMR, and we do so for the same reasons set forth above.370 Thus, consistent with the OTMR regime: